Shreyas-89/my-repo.new/README.md

 # my-repo.new
-this is my Github Repository with new function
+This is my Github Repository with new function